10 Ways to prevent nicotine addiction and how to perform It

 4. Give your mouth something to do to avoid a tobacco urge.

-One of the best ways to quit smoking is to stay busy, which also includes the mouth.
-Eating something is also an option to divert attention and fight the urge to use tobacco.
+One of the best ways to quit smoking is to stay busy, which includes the mouth.
+Eating something is one way to divert attention and fight the urge to use tobacco.

-First, many people realize their eating habits change when they stop smoking cigarettes.
-Increased hunger can be a withdrawal symptom.
-Also, nicotine itself accelerates the metabolism.
+First, people realize their eating habits change when they stop smoking cigarettes.
+Increased hunger is a withdrawal symptom.
+Moreover, nicotine itself accelerates the metabolism.
 When people quit smoking, their metabolism slows down.
-This explains why many people gain weight quickly when trying to recover from nicotine addiction.
+This explains why people gain weight quickly when trying to recover from nicotine addiction.

 Why is this important?
-It matters because giving your mouth something to do to avoid a tobacco urge should still involve wise choices.
-Food can help reduce cravings without causing weight gain.
+It matters because giving your mouth something to do to avoid a tobacco urge still involves wise choices.
+Food helps reduce cravings without causing weight gain.
 It keeps you busy, directs attention away from cravings, and induces pleasure and satisfaction.
 This reduces the need for cigarettes or other tobacco products.

 Healthy snacks are a better option than junk food for people who want to prevent nicotine addiction.
 These foods are abundant in protein, healthy fats, vitamins, minerals, and other nutrients the body needs to function properly.
-It can help improve the health of people who used to smoke.
+They help improve the health of people who used to smoke.

 Good options include fruits such as apple slices, strawberries, oranges, blueberries, pomegranates, grapes, and others.
-It’s also useful to snack on vegetables like celery, carrot sticks, eggplant, cucumbers, and salads (without high-calorie salad dressing).
-Nuts and seeds are also a great option to keep the mouth busy.
-It’s also useful to take milk and yogurt, tea, and sugar-free mints and gums.
+It’s useful to snack on vegetables like celery, carrot sticks, eggplant, cucumbers, and salads (without high-calorie salad dressing) as well.
+Nuts and seeds are another great option to keep the mouth busy.
+It’s useful to take milk and yogurt, tea, and sugar-free mints and gums.

 5. Don’t delude yourself into thinking you can end there.

-Generally speaking, a person deludes themselves thinking one cigarette will satisfy their craving, and they can go on without smoking ever again.
+Generally speaking, a person deludes themselves thinking one cigarette will satisfy their craving, and they have the ability to go on without smoking ever again.
 This doesn’t happen.

 Having just one more cigarette believing it will end there, introduces an additional level of nicotine to the body.
-A person may feel good and calm as a result.
-But, as nicotine’s effects wear off and it starts leaving the body, cravings and other symptoms show up again.
+A person potentially feels good and calm as a result.
+However, as nicotine’s effects wear off and it starts leaving the body, cravings and other symptoms show up again.
 In other words, this practice only delays withdrawal symptoms in the short term.
 The same problem arises again and keeps happening until a person stops doing so.

 6. Engage in physical exercise to distract you from your smoke cravings.

-Other studies also show that acute bouts of exercise exhibit a positive effect on the reduction of withdrawal symptoms and smoking cravings.
-Both craving and withdrawal are important factors in the risk of relapse.
-By decreasing their intensity, exercise can prevent relapse and thereby help prevent or recover from addiction to nicotine.
+By decreasing its intensity, exercise prevents relapse and thereby helps individuals prevent or recover from addiction to nicotine.
 Different types of exercise work through different mechanisms, which have biological and psychological aspects.

 During exercise, the body releases various feel-good neurotransmitters, including dopamine.
-Physical activity promotes neuroplasticity and increases oxygen supply to the brain, and it also improves mental health.
+Physical activity promotes neuroplasticity and increases oxygen supply to the brain, and it improves mental health.
 Since it produces satisfaction and pleasure, exercise helps reduce the need for nicotine, which people use to achieve the same thing.
-Plus, it takes care of mental health problems, which would otherwise contribute to nicotine addiction or aggravate it.
+Plus, it takes care of mental health problems, which additionally contribute to nicotine addiction or aggravate it.

-How to quit nicotine with exercise?
 Using exercise as a strategy to prevent nicotine addiction is easy.
 Strive to exercise at least three days a week, making sure to have rest days too.
 Both cardio and strength training is important, but there is no need to do them on the same day.
-One day can be reserved for cardio and the next workout for strength training.
-Options are endless.
-Things you can do include jogging, speed walking, swimming, playing sports, HIIT, weightlifting, squats, and other exercises and activities.

 The benefits of physical activity for prevention (and management) of nicotine addiction are energy boost, lower cravings, a distraction from smoking, confidence boost, weight management, better mood, and it doesn’t cost much.
 It’s up to every person to choose whether they want to join a gym, exercise at home, work out with a friend, or do something else.
-Exercising with a friend or someone else who’s also trying to prevent nicotine addiction can be particularly useful because two persons can motivate one another.
+Exercising with a friend or someone else who’s trying to prevent nicotine addiction as well is particularly useful because two people are more likely to motivate one another.

 7. Attempt relaxation techniques.

-Many people smoke to deal with stress, anxiety, and frustration.
-We can’t always avoid stress, which is why we usually don’t know how to quit smoking.
-Finding a different way to relax and calm down can help prevent nicotine addiction or its relapse.
+Finding a different way to relax and calm down helps prevent nicotine addiction or its relapse.
 That’s where relaxation techniques step in.
 They work because they calm the mind and ease stress, thereby eliminating the need to smoke in order to feel better.
-Relaxation techniques minimize cravings and also help a person become more in control of what they feel or do.
+Relaxation techniques minimize cravings and help a person become more in control of what they feel or do.
 This results in the effective prevention of nicotine addiction.

-Besides meditation, yoga is also a useful relaxing technique to stop smoking and prevent addiction.
-A study from the Nicotine and Tobacco Research confirmed that yoga increases the odds of successful smoking abstinence.
-Like meditation, yoga also improves focus and self-control through stress relief.
+Besides meditation, yoga is another useful relaxing technique to stop smoking and prevent addiction.
+A 2019 study by Bocket al., from the journal Nicotine and Tobacco Research indicated that yoga seemed to improve the chances of successfully quitting smoking, especially for light smokers.
+Like meditation, yoga improves focus and self-control through stress relief.

-Other relaxing techniques that can help prevent nicotine addiction include visualization, muscle relaxation, listening to relaxing music, massage, and acupuncture, just to name a few.
+Other relaxation techniques that help prevent nicotine addiction include visualization, muscle relaxation, listening to relaxing music, massage, and acupuncture.

 8. Request reinforcements.

-Requesting reinforcements in the form of support from family, friends, or colleagues can give a major boost to the prevention of nicotine addiction or its relapse.
+Requesting reinforcements in the form of support from family, friends, or colleagues gives a major boost to the prevention of nicotine addiction or its relapse.
 Quitting smoking doesn’t have to be something a person does on their own.

 Scientific studies have confirmed the benefits of support for smoking cessation.
-For instance, the Journal of Smoking Cessation published a study that found that social support was positively associated with smokers’ intention to quit.
-It works by enabling smokers to recognize the importance of smoking cessation and encouraging them to take responsibility for their behaviors and actions.
-Social support also offers more advantageous alternatives for unhealthy behaviors and helps people during setbacks and relapses.
+For instance, in 2018, the Journal of Smoking Cessation published a study by Soulakova et al., that found that social support was found to be positively connected with smokers’ intentions to stop.

-The abovementioned study found that women were more likely to seek support than men, even though it works for everyone regardless of their age or gender.
+The above mentioned study additionally found that women were more likely to seek support than men, even though it works for everyone regardless of their age or gender.

-Social support means more than a person can imagine in their effort to prevent nicotine addiction.
+Social support significantly helps a person in their efforts to prevent nicotine addiction.
 There is nothing wrong with asking for help when it’s needed.
-It’s all about having an open and honest conversation about the subject and ask support on your way to successful recovery and its maintenance.
+It’s all about having an open and honest conversation about the subject and asking support on your way to successful recovery and its maintenance.
 Friends and family are, in most cases, more than happy to help someone recover from nicotine addiction.

 9. Participate in an online smoking cessation program.

 One of the most practical methods to prevent nicotine addiction is participating in online smoking cessation programs.
-Nowadays, there are many programs, apps, and websites that help persons with nicotine addiction live their life without tobacco.
-A growing body of evidence confirms that internet-based programs can, indeed, help a person quit smoking and prevent relapse.
+Nowadays, there are various programs, apps, and websites that help persons with nicotine addiction live their life without tobacco.

 Online smoking cessation programs allow persons with nicotine addiction to share their experiences, discuss their addiction and recovery process, and receive or provide support.
-It’s a safe environment where people can talk about nicotine addiction without being judged.
+It’s a safe environment where people are able to talk about nicotine addiction without being judged.

-It can be useful to try different platforms and sources to find the one that works best.
-Plus, it’s smart to subscribe to blogs published by people who have recovered from nicotine addiction, or they’re trying to.
-Online support groups are also useful for this purpose.
-They provide the same as “regular” support groups, just in an online setting.
+It is useful to try different platforms and sources to find the one that works best.
+Plus, it’s smart to subscribe to blogs published by people who have recovered from nicotine addiction, or those trying to.
+Online support groups are useful for this purpose.
+They provide the same benefits as “regular” support groups, just in an online setting.
 Never dismiss anyone’s story.
-Everything on the platforms or programs can be taken as an opportunity to learn.
+Everything on the platforms or programs must be taken as an opportunity to learn.

 Participating in an online smoking cessation program has several advantages such as increased convenience, support when it’s needed the most, and versatility of programs and platforms.